osm2pgsql-dev/osm2pgsql-website/doc/faq.md

   releases/index.md %}) of osm2pgsql, there have been quite some performance improvements in the latest versions.

-All that being said, on a reasonably modern machine with 64GB RAM and SSDs you should be able to import a planet file in something like half a day.
+All that being said, on a reasonably modern machine with 128 GB RAM and SSDs you should be able to import a planet file in something like half a day.
 For some data about how long imports usually take, see [Appendix E in the manual](/doc/manual.html#sizing).

 ### Why is an index not being built and there is no error message?